 Among the many consequences of unconscious bias, company morale may be the most important – for both current and potential employees.
 Employees who perceive bias are not likely to stay on long, and recruits who perceive bias aren't likely to join the company at all.
 And according to a recent survey by Glassdoor, 67% of job seekers say diversity is an important factor when they evaluate job offers.

 According to a 2019 Gartner study, hiring decisions are among the top areas within the talent lifecycle most susceptible to bias.
 Although a majority of companies aim for a diverse, inclusive workforce, many hire applicants who do not fit these criteria.
-"In hiring decisions, people tend to gravitate towards those who are inside our own group," says Dr. Dolly Chugh, Professor & Author of, "The Person You Mean to Be: How Good People Fight Bias" and one of BiasSync's implicit bias experts.
+"In hiring decisions, people tend to gravitate towards those who are inside our own group," says Dr. Dolly Chugh, Professor & Author of, "The Person You Mean to Be: How Good People Fight Bias" and an implicit bias expert who has shared her expertise in BiasSync’s educational content.
 "We automatically feel comfortable with people who think like us, act like us and look like us."

 These hiring decisions have real consequences for companies, their employees, and ultimately, performance and profits.
 According to the Center for Talent Innovation, a nonprofit that drives research and business strategies across the divides of gender, generation, geography and culture, employees at large companies who perceive bias are nearly three times more likely to be disengaged at work and 2.6 times more likely to withhold ideas and market solutions.